 The JBL LIVE 300TWS are good in-ears for commuting and travel.
 While they're comfortable enough to wear during long flights or bus rides, unfortunately, they do a terrible job of blocking out the noise from bus or plane engines.
 That being said, they do an excellent job of blocking out background chatter, which can be helpful in case the stranger next to you on a flight wants to become friends.
 Unfortunately, their 4.4-hour battery life likely isn't very long, so you may have to toss them in their charging case to get you through a long flight.

 The JBL LIVE 300TWS are great headphones for sports.
 They feel very stable with their stability fins attached, and won't fall out or slide even during intense workouts.
 They have a bit of extra bass to help keep you pumped up at the gym, and they're comfortable enough to wear during your long weekend runs.
-Their controls are easy to use, so you don't have to worry about taking your phone out mid-jog, and they feel durable enough in case they accidentally get dropped, though unfortunately, they don't have an IP rating for water resistance.
-Their battery life is also a bit disappointing at around 4.5 hours, though that should still be long enough for most workouts, and you can easily charge them by tossing them back into their case.
+Their controls are easy to use, so you don't have to worry about taking your phone out mid-jog, and they feel durable enough in case they accidentally get dropped. they're also certified IPX5 for resistance against direct water contact.
+Unfortunately, their battery life is a bit disappointing at around 4.5 hours, though that should still be long enough for most workouts, and you can easily charge them by tossing them back into their case.

 The JBL LIVE 300TWS are okay headphones for office use.
 While they're comfortable enough to wear for long periods, unfortunately, they only last 4.4 hours off a single charge, so you'll likely have to take a break and toss them in their case to last a full work day.
 They also do a bad job at blocking out low-frequency sounds, which can be an issue if there's construction happening at your office.
 On the bright side, they do an excellent job at blocking out other office sounds, like chatty coworkers or A/C units, and they leak almost no audio, so you can turn up your music without bothering the person at the desk next to you.